THE MING HSIEH DEPARTMENT OF ELECTRICAL & COMPUTER ENGINEERING

 Your engineering undergraduate degree will prepare you for many career and academic opportunities.
 Whether you have always known “what you want to do when you grow up” or are hoping to find out, we are here to help you plan for your future beyond USC.
 We provide dedicated career services starting in your first year to help you find internships, co-ops, and full-time positions post graduation.

-When you graduate with a degree in Electrical Engineering, here are just a few of the future career paths that might lay before you.
+When you graduate with a degree in Electrical & Computer Engineering, here are just a few of the future career paths that might lay before you.

 - Develop alternative energy and green power sources